Gnaeus Julius Agricola: Findings

-In 2019, GUARD Archaeology team led by Iraia Arabaolaza uncovered a marching camp dating to the 1st century AD, used by Roman legions during the invasion of Roman General Agricola.
+In 2019, GUARD Archaeology team led by Iraia Arabaolaza uncovered a marching camp dating to the 1st century AD in Ayr, used by Roman legions during the invasion of Roman General Agricola.
 According to Arabaolaza, the fire pits were split 30 meters apart into two parallel lines.
-The findings also included clay-domed ovens and 26 fire pits dated to between 77- 86 AD and 90 AD loaded with burn and charcoal contents.
+The findings also included clay-domed ovens and 26 fire pits dated to between 77- 86 AD and 90 AD loaded with burnt material and charcoal contents.
 Archaeologists suggested that this site had been chosen as a strategic location for the Roman conquest of Ayrshire.

 Later years

-Agricola was recalled from Britain in 85, after an unusually long tenure as governor.
+Agricola was recalled from Britain in 85, after an unusually long tenure as governor of the province.
 Tacitus claims Domitian ordered his recall because Agricola's successes outshone the emperor's own modest victories in Germany.
 He re-entered Rome unobtrusively, reporting as ordered to the palace at night.

 The relationship between Agricola and the emperor is unclear; on the one hand, Agricola was awarded triumphal decorations and a statue (the highest military honours apart from an actual triumph); on the other, Agricola never again held a civil or military post, in spite of his experience and renown.
 He was offered the governorship of the province of Africa, but declined it, whether due to ill health or (as Tacitus claims) the machinations of Domitian.

 In 93, Agricola died on his family estates in Gallia Narbonensis aged fifty-three.
-Rumours circulated attributing the death to a poison administered by the emperor Domitian, but no positive evidence for this was ever produced.
+According to his son-in-law, the Roman historian Tacitus, rumours circulated attributing the death to a poison administered by emperor Domitian, but no positive evidence for this was ever produced.